 We would appreciate your submitting your proxy as promptly as possible.
-You may vote via the Internet, or by telephone, as instructed in the accompanying proxy card.
-If you are submitting your proxy via the Internet, please carefully follow the instructions on the proxy card.
+You may vote via the Internet, by telephone, or by mailing in your proxy card.
 If you received a paper copy of the proxy card by mail, please specify your choices, date, sign and return it in the accompanying envelope, postage for which has been provided.

-The reports of the audit committee and the compensation committee included elsewhere in this proxy statement do not constitute soliciting materials and should not be deemed filed or incorporated by reference into any other filing made by us under the Securities Act of 1933 or the Securities Exchange Act of 1934, except to the extent that we specifically incorporate these reports or the performance graph by reference in another filing.
+The reports of the audit committee and the compensation committee included elsewhere in this proxy statement do not constitute soliciting materials and should not be deemed filed or incorporated by reference into any other filing made by us under the Securities Act of 1933 or the Securities Exchange Act of 1934, except to the extent that we specifically incorporate these reports by reference in another filing.